House Doorn: Kaiser Wilhelm II

 German Imperial Exile

 House Doorn, the residence of Wilhelm during his exile, is a significant historical landmark.
-The house was built in the late 19th century and was originally owned by a wealthy Dutch businessman.
+The house was built in the late 19th century in a neo-renaissance style and has a large park surrounding it.
+It was originally owned by a wealthy Dutch businessman.

 The house served not only as Wilhelm's residence, but also as a place for political meetings and a rallying point for the German nobility.